Arizona League to End Regional Trafficking

 The Arizona League to End Regional Trafficking (ALERT) is a coalition representing partnerships with law enforcement, faith-based communities, non-profit organizations, social service agencies, attorneys and concerned citizens.
 ALERT helps victims of human trafficking by providing: food and shelter; medical care; mental health counseling; immigration assistance; legal assistance; language interpretation; case management; and other culturally appropriate services throughout the state of Arizona.
 Through education, outreach and a variety of programs and services, ALERT strives to end the suffering and dehumanization of victims of human trafficking.

 Human trafficking is almost modern-day slavery.
 It is the act of subjecting a person to involuntary servitude, peonage, debt bondage or slavery, for labor or commercial sexual services, through the use of force, fraud or coercion.
 Trafficking victims are enslaved in situations that are abusive, exploitative, inhumane, and illegal.
 They are primarily economically disadvantaged men, women and children from all over the world.
 They are forced to work in the sex industry or in labor such as domestic servitude, manufacturing, construction, agricultural work, hotels, restaurants, nail salons, etc.

 ALERT was created in February 2003 through a grant awarded by the US Department of Justice / Office for Victims of Crime (OVC).

+History

+In 2005, following funding from the U.S. Department of Justice's Office for Victims of Crime and the Bureau of Justice Assistance, ALERT became part of a regional anti-human trafficking task force established through collaboration among the International Rescue Committee, the Phoenix Police Department, and the United States Attorney's Office for the District of Arizona.
+In 2017, the regional task force evolved into the Central Arizona United to Stop Exploitation (CAUSE) Task Force, while ALERT continued as a statewide coalition supporting anti-trafficking efforts.